cgeisenberger/methedrine/README.md

 ### Pandoc & pdflatex

 `Crystalmeth` and `methedrine` use markdown-based templates to generate diagnostic reports.
 Therefore, addtional software is necessary to compile PDFs and HTML files.
 First, make sure `pandoc` is installed.
-For Mac OS users, this line of code will do the trick `brew install pandoc`.
-If that doesn't work, refer to the [Pandoc documentation](https://pandoc.org/installing.html) for more information.
+For Mac OS users, this line of code will do the trick (assuming [Homebrew](https://brew.sh) is available on your system): `brew install pandoc`.
+If that doesn't work, refer to the [Pandoc documentation](https://pandoc.org/installing.html) for troubleshooting.

 Having `pandoc` installed will enable you to compile HTML reports.
 To be able to generate PDFs, tinytex is needed aswell, install via: